protontypes/open-sustainable-technology/README.md

 - [pommesdispatch](https://github.com/pommes-public/pommesdispatch) - A bottom-up fundamental power market model for the German electricity sector.
 - [openCEM](https://github.com/openCEMorg/openCEM) - Capacity Expansion Model and Optimiser for the Australian National Energy Market.
 - [NEMO](https://github.com/bje-/NEMO) - The National Electricity Market Optimizer is a chronological dispatch model for testing and optimizing different portfolios of conventional and renewable electricity generation technologies.
+- [enerflow](https://github.com/rebase-energy/enerflow) - An open-source Python framework that enables energy data scientists and modellers to write modular and reproducible energy models that solves sequential decision problems.

 ### Energy Data Accessibility and Integration
 - [OpenNEM](https://github.com/opennem/opennem-fe) - Aims to make the wealth of public Australian Electricity Market data more accessible to a wider audience.